What training does Redbridge Safeguarding Children Partnership offer?

 Who can attend the learning events featured in the Training Programme?

 Safeguarding children and young people is everyone’s business, which means that audiences for our training are large and diverse.
 The RSCP Training Programme is available to all professionals and volunteers working with children, young people and families in Redbridge across the statutory, voluntary and private sectors.
 Attendance at RSCP training contributes to your professional Continuing Professional Development (CPD).
-Following attendance, you may wish to add this to your learning record either on your employers Human Resources Data Management System (HRDMS) (e.g. iTrent) or onto any records that you keep with your professional registration body (e.g. CiPD; CMI; or HCPC).
+Following attendance, you may wish to add this to your learning record either on your employers Human Resources Data Management System (HRDMS) (e.g. iTrent) or onto any records that you keep with your professional registration body (e.g. CiPD; CMI; or Social Work England).
 Please note that RSCP Training Administration only keeps records for attendance on the Training Programme for the current and previous year.

 How do I apply for RSCP training?